Rathore rebellion (1679–1707): Background

-Jaswant Singh died at Jamrud in November 1678, during the time of his death two of his wives were pregnant.
+Jaswant Singh died at Jamrud in November 1678.
+At the time of his death, two of his wives were pregnant.
 After Jaswant's demise the Mughal Emperor declared Jodhpur a crown land and placed his officers to control all affairs.
-The Rathors were not able to retaliate as they were dismayed by their king's death.
-He also called Jaswant Singh's family to the capital Delhi, on the way Jaswant Singh's two widows gave birth to two sons, of which one died after birth.
+The Rathores were not able to retaliate as they were dismayed by their king's death.
+According to historian Jadunath Sarkar, the date of the attack was 14 May 1680.
+He also called Jaswant Singh's family to the capital Delhi, on the way Jaswant Singh's two widows gave birth to two sons, one of whom died after birth.
 The surviving child was named Ajit Singh.

 Rajput war

 On 23 July 1679, Aurangzeb made attempts to divide Marwar into two Rathore principalities, one held by Inder Singh Rathore and other by Ajit Singh.
 Aurangzeb also proposed that Ajit Singh should be raised as a Muslim and offered Jodhpur in return.
 The Jodhpur nobles led by Durgadas opposed this decision, upon which Aurangzeb tried to imprison the infant prince Ajit Singh.
-An armed detachment under the magistrate of Delhi was sent to capture the prince and queens.
+An armed detachment under the magistrate of Delhi was sent to capture the prince and queens of Jaswant Singh.
 Durgadas refused to comply and fired upon the Mughals with Muskets, leading to a conflict.
+Durgadas disguised the queens as men and personally carried Ajit Singh.
 After an exchange of fire, the Rajputs charged at the Mughals with lances and paved a way for the prince and the queens to escape.
-Raghunath Bhati, a noble of Jodhpur fought the Mughals with a hundred men and held them for an hour and a half, giving Durgadas enough time to escape with the ranis and Ajit Singh.
-Durgadas was able to cover nine miles when the Mughals finally killed Raghunath and caught up to him.
-Another noble called Ranchordas Rathore took a small band of troops and chose to sacrifice his life in order to buy more time for his king.
-When Ranchordas and his men fell after a fight, Durgadas sent the ranis and Ajit Singh forward with forty soldiers and fought the Mughals for an hour.
+There was a desperate fight through the city in which the rajputs twice fell back and slowed down the pursuing Mughal soldiers, allowing Durgadas to safely lead the prince and the queens back to Jodhpur.

-The Mughals had grown tired after the long fights with the Rajputs and when the wounded Durgadas and his remaining men started to cut through the Imperial army; the "baffled Mughals" started to retreat towards Delhi.
-Durgadas soon caught up to the royal entourage and safely led them towards Marwar.
-Upon hearing of this news the Marwar loyalists led by Sonig Rathore and Ram Bhati captured the fort of Jodhpur from the Mughal officers, Tahir Beg and Tahawar Khan.
+Upon hearing of this news, the Marwar loyalists led by Sonig Rathore and Ram Bhati captured the fort of Jodhpur from the Mughal officers, Tahir Beg and Tahawar Khan.
 Other loyalists like Sujan Singh also captured the forts of Siwana and Merta.
-Ajit Singh was soon crowned and great rejoicing took place in Marwar.
+Ajit Singh was soon crowned, and great rejoicing took place in Marwar.
 Aurangzeb during this time realised that Inder Singh was too unpopular to be of any use and set him aside.
 He also declared Ajit Singh an imposter and rallied his army from all ends of his empire.